 Driving in Spain –

-There has been an increase in the number of attacks by ‘highway pirates’ who target foreign-registered and hire cars, especially those towing caravans.
-The situation has got so bad that the UK Foreign office has taken out radio advertisements in Spring 2013 to warn British visitors of the potential danger on Spanish Motorways.
+There have been occasional reports of attacks by ‘highway pirates’ who target foreign-registered and hire cars, especially those towing caravans.
+The situation has got so bad that the UK Foreign office have previously taken out radio advertisements to warn British visitors of the potential danger on Spanish Motorways.
 The usual method is to make you stop, claiming there is something wrong with your car or that you have damaged theirs.
 If you decide to stop to check the condition of your/their vehicle, stop in a public area with lights like a service station, and be extremely wary of anyone offering help.

 Spain is a large country and driving distances between cities can be huge.
 Some approximate driving times between Cities within Spain and to neighbouring countries are as follows-

 Barcelona-Madrid 624km, estimated travel time, 6.5 Hours